-important remark: All AC systems are made for use in offroad sports and do neither support battery charging nor side indicators.
+Important remark: All AC systems do neither support battery charging nor side indicators.
 You may therefore not normaly use it on public roads (unless your local regulations permit).
 Consult your local road traffic regulations for use in normal traffic.

 Should you need side indicators and/or battery, ask for a DC version of the system.
-INFO for that here